 Common Health Issues Of Cockapoos & How Foods Can Help Them

 To know what to look for in a dog food formula, it’s important we understand the most common health issues that Cockapoos are prone to.
-Although hybrid breeds like Cockapoos are usually healthier than the purebred parents, they are still at risk of developing hereditary diseases from either of the parent’s side.
+Although hybrid breeds like Cockapoos are usually healthier than their purebred parents, they are still at risk of developing hereditary diseases from either side of their lineage.

 Let’s now have a look at the most common health issues of Cockapoos and how certain foods and ingredients can help.

 Although as a hybrid breed Cockapoos are usually considered healthier than the Poodle and Cocker Spaniel parents, there’s still a chance of hereditary disease to appear.
 One of the most common health issues in Cockapoos are allergies and food sensitivities.